shang-lin/dotfiles/README.md

 dotfiles
 ========

-This repository contains the bash and vim configuration files that I find useful.
+This repository contains the bash, screen, and vim configuration files that I use.